os-js/manual.os-js.org/src/v3/development/README.md

 As described above, building is done using [Webpack](#webpack).

+If you need to build multiple packages in parallel you can use the **experimental** [build-parallel-cli](https://github.com/andersevenrud/osjs-build-parallel-cli) CLI extension.

 ### Environment

 Using the required tools (above) you can set up a development environment in a couple of minutes.